snap-one/docs-driverworks-proxyprotocol/source/includes/1_copyright.1_copyright/_1-Copyright.md

 Information regarding third-party products is provided solely for educational purposes.
 Snap One is not responsible for the performance or support of third-party products and does not make any representations or warranties whatsoever regarding the quality, reliability, functionality or compatibility of these products.
 The reader is advised that third parties can have intellectual property rights that can be relevant to this repository and the technologies discussed herein, and is advised to seek the advice of competent legal counsel regarding the intellectual property rights of third parties, without obligation of Snap One.

-Snap One retains the right to make changes to this repository or related product specifications and descriptions in this repository, at any time, without notice.
+Snap One retains the right make changes to this repository or related product specifications and descriptions in this repository, at any time, without notice.
 Snap One makes no warranty for the use of this repository and assumes no responsibility for any errors that can appear in the repository nor does it make a commitment to update the content contained herein.